-The reversion of an employee who is unsuccessful during his or her their trial service period is not subject to the grievance procedure in Article 30.
+The reversion of an employee who is unsuccessful during their trial service period is not subject to the grievance procedure in Article 30.

 C. Transition Review Period.
 In accordance with Article 35, Layoff and Recall, the University may require an employee to complete a transition review period.